Manstein plan: Aftermath

 Doughty wrote that Fuller had called the advanced forces of the German army an armoured battering-ram, covered by Luftwaffe fighters and dive-bombers acting as flying field artillery, to break through a continuous front at several points.
 The XIX, XLI and XV panzer corps had operated as the leading force through the Ardennes but the most effective Allied resistance to the south and south-west of Sedan was reduced by the combined operations of infantry, tanks and artillery, a fact overlooked for long after 1940.
-Luftwaffe bombers had not acted as flying artillery and their main effect occurred on 13 May, when bombing collapsed the morale of the French 55th Division.
+Luftwaffe bombers had not acted as flying artillery and their main effect occurred on 13 May, when bombing collapsed the morale of the French 55th Infantry Division.
 Air attacks helped the ground forces to advance but destroyed few tanks and bunkers, most of which were taken by the skill and determination of German infantry, sometimes helped by anti-tank guns, accompanying guns and a few tanks.
 Fuller's writing was in the vein of much of the early reports of the Battle of France but since then new studies had added nuance, dwelling on the complications and chaos of the military operations.
 The Manstein plan led to much more than a simple tank rush through the Ardennes and the fields of northern France; the toughness and training of the German infantry should be recognised, along with the efforts of the engineers and artillery, which got the XIX Panzer Corps across the Meuse.

 Doughty also wrote that the success of the German army could not adequately be explained without reference to French mistakes.
 French strategy was unusually vulnerable to an attack through the Ardennes; operationally, French commanders failed adequately to react to the breakthrough of massed panzer forces.
 Tactically, the Germans were often able to overcome French defences that usually were inadequate.
 French military intelligence failed to predict the main German attack, expecting it in central Belgium as late as 13 May.
 Military intelligence had made the elementary mistake of noting information that fitted with their assumptions of German intentions and paid insufficient attention to German capability or information suggesting that they were not conforming to expectations.
 Doughty wrote that the French failure was caused by an inadequate military system and that this had much to do with the success of the German invasion.
 The French had prepared to fight a methodical battle based on massed firepower, against an opponent that emphasised surprise and speed.
 French training for a centralised and slow-moving battle left the army incapable of hasty counter-attacks or bold moves.
 The French army lost the initiative, was overrun at important points and then deep German penetrations made the disruption of French command arrangements worse.